On the Primal Feasibility in Dual Decomposition Methods Under Additive and Bounded Errors: Introduction

 \subsection{Related Work}

-An elegant discussion on the influence of noise in subgradient methods can be found in \cite{Polyak-Intro-Opt-1987} under both differentiable and nondifferentiable settings, (e.g., \cite[\S~4, and \S~5.5]{Polyak-Intro-Opt-1987}).
+An elegant discussion on the influence of noise in subgradient methods can be found in \cite{Polyak-Intro-Opt-1987} under both differentiable and nondifferentiable settings (e.g., \cite[\S~4, and \S~5.5]{Polyak-Intro-Opt-1987}).
 More importantly, \cite{Polyak-Intro-Opt-1987} provides a repertory of techniques that can serve as building blocks that are indispensable when analyzing algorithms with imperfections.

 Algorithms based on combining consensus algorithms with subgradient methods under nonideal settings have been discussed in \cite{Nedic-quantization-effects-2008,Peng-Quantized-subgradient-algorithm-2014,Chang-quantization-grid-shrink-2018}.
-The key idea of this type of algorithms is to align the primal variables of each subsystem (SS) with its neighbors, followed by a local update of the variables at each SS aiming to minimize its own cost function.
-When the SSs are communicating their variables to neighbors for aligning the iterates, either a deterministic or dynamic quantization of primal variables is considered.
-Under assumptions such as uniform boundedness of subgradients, among others, error bounds for suboptimality are derived in \cite{Nedic-quantization-effects-2008}.
-The boundedness assumption might restrict the range of applicability of the methods.
+Under assumptions such as uniform boundedness of subgradients, the convergences of underlying algorithms are derived in \cite{Nedic-quantization-effects-2008} and \cite{Peng-Quantized-subgradient-algorithm-2014}.
+However, the boundedness assumption might restrict the range of applicability of the methods.
 For example, in many applied fields, it is now commonplace to form the objective function with a quadratic regularization term, where the bounded assumption is no longer affirmative.
-The quantization mechanism considered in \cite{Peng-Quantized-subgradient-algorithm-2014} incorporates a zooming-in strategy that underlies an asymptotic decay of the quantization errors.
-Consequently, the convergence of the algorithm to the optimal value is guaranteed, where assumptions such as, uniform boundedness of subgradients have again been used.
-A similar dynamic quantization mechanism is adopted in \cite{Chang-quantization-grid-shrink-2018}, where the resulting quantization errors are again diminishing.
-Together with stronger assumptions, authors claim, not only the optimality but also better convergence rates.
-Although a diminishing error is favorable from a standpoint of establishing desirable convergences, it cannot capture common scenarios where the error is persistent throughout the iterations of the algorithm, e.g., measurement errors.
+Moreover, in~\cite{Peng-Quantized-subgradient-algorithm-2014,Chang-quantization-grid-shrink-2018} authors consider distortions due to quantization, which are diminishing.
+Although a diminishing error is favorable from a standpoint of establishing desirable convergences, it cannot capture distortions that are persistent, e.g., measurement errors.